Masticadienolic acid

 Masticadienolic acid is a naturally occurring terpenoid compound found in the resin of the mastic tree (Pistacia lentiscus), particularly in the variety cultivated on the Greek island of Chios.
 Chemically, it is a tirucallane-type tetracyclic triterpenoid based on its structural characteristics and biosynthetic origin.
 It is structurally related strongly to masticadienonic acid, differing by the presence of a hydroxyl group, which may influence its biological activity.

 Occurrence

 Masticadienolic acid is one of the major constituents of mastic gum, a natural resin exuded from the bark of Pistacia lentiscus.
-This resin has been traditionally used for its medicinal properties and is known to contain various triterpenoids, including masticadienolic acid.
+The resin has been used for its medicinal properties.

 Structure and biological activity

-This natural substance possesses a lanostane-type skeleton with a carboxylic acid group and a hydroxyl group, classifying it as a pentacyclic triterpenoid.
-It is biosynthesized in the plant via the mevalonate pathway, a common route for the formation of triterpenes and steroids.
+This natural product contains a lanostane-type skeleton with a carboxylic acid group and also a hydroxyl group.
+It is actually a pentacyclic triterpenoid, and it is biosynthesized via the mevalonate pathway in the plants.

-Research indicates that masticadienolic acid exhibits several biological activities, such as:
+Research indicates that masticadienolic acid exhibits several biological activities, such as anti-inflammatory properties, and antioxidant effects against oxidative stress.